Pictorialism: Defining pictorialism

 While some photographers saw themselves becoming true artists by emulating painting, at least one school of painting directly inspired photographers.
 During the 1880s, when debates over art and photography were becoming commonplace, a style of painting known as Tonalism first appeared.
 Within a few years it became a significant artistic influence on the development of pictorialism.
-Painters such as James McNeill Whistler, George Inness, Ralph Albert Blakelock and Arnold Böcklin saw the interpretation of the experience of nature, as contrasted with simply recording an image of nature, as the artist's highest duty.
+Painters such as James McNeill Whistler, George Inness, Ralph Albert Blakelock, and Arnold Böcklin saw the interpretation of the experience of nature, as contrasted with simply recording an image of nature, as the artist's highest duty.
 To these artists it was essential that their paintings convey an emotional response to the viewer, which was elicited through an emphasis on the atmospheric elements in the picture and by the use of "vague shapes and subdued tonalities ... [to convey] a sense of elegiac melancholy."

 Applying this same sensibility to photography, Alfred Stieglitz later stated it this way: "Atmosphere is the medium through which we see all things.
 In order, therefore, to see them in their true value on a photograph, as we do in Nature, atmosphere must be there.
 Atmosphere softens all lines; it graduates the transition from light to shade; it is essential to the reproduction of the sense of distance.
 That dimness of outline which is characteristic for distant objects is due to atmosphere.
 Now, what atmosphere is to Nature, tone is to a picture."

-Paul L. Anderson, a prolific contemporary promoter of pictorialism, advised his readers that true art photography conveyed "suggestion and mystery", in which "mystery consists in affording an opportunity for the exercise of the imagination, whereas suggestion involves stimulating the imagination by direct or indirect means."
+Paul Lewis Anderson, a prolific contemporary promoter of pictorialism, advised his readers that true art photography conveyed "suggestion and mystery", in which "mystery consists in affording an opportunity for the exercise of the imagination, whereas suggestion involves stimulating the imagination by direct or indirect means."
 Science, pictorialists contended, might answer a demand for truthful information, but art must respond to the human need for stimulation of the senses.
 This could only be done by creating a mark of individuality for each image and, ideally, each print.

 For pictorialists, true individuality was expressed through the creation of a unique print, considered by many to be the epitome of artistic photography.
 By manipulating the appearance of images through what some called "ennobling processes", such as gum or bromoil printing, pictorialists were able to create unique photographs that were sometimes mistaken for drawings or lithographs.